Pottery Wheel Speed (RPM) Calculator

 Surface Speed Principle

-The key concept is surface speed — the linear velocity at the outer edge of the clay.
-Experienced potters maintain a roughly constant surface speed regardless of piece diameter.
+The key concept is surface speed, the linear velocity at the outer edge of the clay.
+Experienced potters hold a roughly constant surface speed whatever the diameter, which means the RPM has to fall as the piece grows.
 The relationship is:

 Rearranging to find the ideal RPM: